 Can Businessman Trump Run The Country

-This has been the most volatile and repugnant election cycle in recent memory.
-And the start of Trump's first year as President has not been any less chaotic.
-He told the electorate he as the great negotiator, and that only he could save the country.
+This has been the most volatile and repugnant election cycle in recent memory, and the start of Trump's first year as President has not been any less chaotic.
+He told the electorate he was a great negotiator and that only he could save the country.
 He projects himself as the ultimate businessman.
 Is he?
-And can business be applied to government?
+And can business be applied to the government?

-On the face of it one would say, why not?
-Maybe common sense business tactics can clean up government and get it clicking like a well-oiled machine.
-Cut out waste, stop taking care of everyone, let's look after ourselves.
+On the face of it, one would say, why not?
+Maybe common-sense business tactics can clean up government and get it clicking like a well-oiled machine.
+Cut out waste, stop taking care of everyone, and let's look after ourselves.
 There are several divisive discussions you can have when you talk about Trump.

 • Policies, and should the government be run like a business?

-• If we run the country like a business, should Trump be the one running it?
+• If we run the country like a business, should Trump be running it?

-• and, lastly, what is his perception of a "great" America?
+• Lastly, what is his perception of a "great" America?

-Some will say he is a narcissistic opportunist that lies at every turn, always has been, and that tigers don't change their stripes.
-We'll save policy discussion, and whether the government can run like a business to a subsequent discussion.
+Some will say he is a narcissistic opportunist who lies at every turn, always has been, and that tigers don't change their stripes.
+We'll save policy discussion and whether the government can run like a business to a subsequent conversation.
 Let's focus on the man himself to determine whether he is the only man who can save America.
 Once you get past all the spin, all the rhetoric, all the name-calling, and insults, the President you'd think stands for something, some agenda that drives him.
 The question is, what is it?
 First, let's examine what he says.

 Donald Trump's main talking points have been:

-1. Our politicians are stupid; we need a successful businessman who understands how things work, can negotiate, isn't beholden, or tied to any outside influence.
+1. Our politicians are stupid; we need a successful businessman who understands how things work, can negotiate, and isn't beholden to or tied to any outside influence.

 2. We're being overrun by illegal immigrants that are stealing local jobs.

-3. We're being played by China, who is stealing our jobs and manipulating currency.
+3. We're being played by China, which is stealing our jobs and manipulating currency.

 5. We need law & order to bring crime in line.